hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 ### 4.3.x <a id="last_modified_response"></a>Last-Modified

-This is the date and time that the container or object was created or the last time that the meta data was changed.
+This is the date and time that the container or object was created or the last time that the metadata was changed.

 ### 4.3.1 <a id="content_length_response"</a>>Content-Length